voxco-evaluation/survey/README.md

 1. Install NodeJS on your computer (https://nodejs.org/en/download/)

+2. Browse to the 'survey' directory in terminal

+3. Type 'npm run build'

-2. Install a web server on your computer
+4. Install a web server on your computer
     Linux:      https://ubuntu.com/tutorials/install-and-configure-apache#1-overview
     Windows:    https://www.whobrokethebuild.me/deploying-reactjs-apps-in-iis/
     Mac:        https://tecadmin.net/install-apache-macos-homebrew/

-3. Copy the content of the 'build' directory to your web server
+5. Copy the content of the 'build' directory to your web server

-4. Browse the website
+6. Browse the website